admjacqus/lazyHomepage/README.md

 ├── sass
 |  └── style.scss
 ```

-These are our styles, we have created these and maintain the code but, as they are just base styles, therefore are not updated regularly.
-They are hosted on the server, and inserted into the live page using a link (see index.html line 2) to aid in caching etc.

 If you do amend this code, we would need to replace the file on the server.
 Email adam.jacques@missguided.com.